 Our Purpose

-• Register and empower progressive voters
+• Register and empower hard working Kansas voters

 • Turn occasional voters into consistent voters